ovis-hpc/ldms/ldms/man/ldmsd_yaml_parser.rst

       |
       | Informs the ldmsd not to start producers.

+   **[quota]**
+      |
+      | Controls the amount of data that can be received on connecting from
+        advertising peers.
+Functions like the quota parameter in the peers section.
+If not specified, the default value is used.
+If neither values are set, there is no limit on receive quota.

+   **[rx_rate]**
+      |
+      | Controls the rate of data received (in bytes/second) on connections
+        from advertising peers.
+Functions like the rx_rate parameter in the peers section.
+Unlike quota which limits total received data, rx_rate limits the data flow per second.
+If not specified, the receive rate is unlimited.

+   **[type]**
+      |
+      | Type of advertised producers.
+Default is passive.
+        - passive: aggregator uses connections from advertising peers to receive data from the peers

+        - active: upon receiving an advertisement, aggregator initiates a separate connection back to the advertising peer.
+Requires advertiser_xprt, advertiser_port, reconnect parameters, and authentication domain if it is used.
+Rails can be given to set the rail size of the advertised producers.

+   **[advertiser_port]**
+      |
+      | Port number of the advertising peer to connect to.
+Required when type=active

+   **[advertiser_xprt]**
+      |
+      | Transport type to use when connecting to advertising peers.
+Required when type=active

+   **[advertiser_auth]**
+      |
+      | Authentication domain for connections to advertising peers.
+Used only when type=active

+   **[reconnect]**
+      |
+      | Reconnection Interval.
+Required when type=active

    **updaters**
       |
       | List of dictionaries containing updater policies for the